vippsas/vipps-recurring-api/vipps-recurring-api-campaigns-howitworks.md

 ## 1. Buy a subscription with Vipps

-A user choose Vipps as payment method for a subscription on a merchant's website or app.
+A user chooses Vipps as payment method for a subscription on a merchant's website or app.

 ![Buy subscription with Vipps](images/vipps-recurring-api-howitworks/vipps-recurring-step1.svg)